llancruzz/hogwarts/README.md

 ### Media

-- Property Images for demo property content and user avatars were taken from [unsplash](https://unsplash.com/).
+- Post Images for demo post content and users avatars were taken from [unsplash](https://unsplash.com/) and [iStock](https://www.istockphoto.com/).

 ### Acknowledgments